seasons0607/NICER_analysis/README.md

 1. Download the NICER data from the HEASARC archive
 2. Write the Obs-ID and the path to the data in line 662 and 663, respectively.
 3. Run nicer.py as <code>python nicer.py</code>
 4. Input the some parameters (Source Type, Source Name, RA, DEC) and push Enter.
+You can input any string for Source Type and Source Name.

+## EXtracted products
+- All products are outputed in the <code>/ObsID/analysis/</code>.
+- <code>lc_ObsID.pdf</code> shows the band-sliced light curve and each GTI time interval.
+- All light curve fits file are in <code>/ObsID/analysis/lc/</code>.
+The files with <code>_bary</code> mean that they are barycentric-corrected.
+- The ObsID-averaged spectrum and response files are in <code>/ObsID/analysis/spec/block_all</code>.
+- The GTI-divided spectra and response files are in <code>/ObsID/analysis/spec/block_Number</code>.
+If there is only one GTI in the ObsID, the GTI-divided spectra are not extracted.

 ## Enviroment